adyxax/www/content/blog/ansible/forgejo-runner.md

 ### Tasks

-Here is an example `tasks.yaml` that deploys the forgejo runner on a Debian system.
+Here is an example `tasks.yaml` that deploys the Forgejo runner on a Debian system.
 It does not configure the runner itself, that I do manually once after the first deployment.